 Do you ever consider what happens to household liquid after we pour it down the drain?
-Maybe not, but we really should consider what we put down our sink and wastepipes.
+Maybe not, but we really should consider what we put down our sink and wastepipes or at least do some drain cleaning every once in a while.
 Disposing of the wrong things down our drains could cause blockages, leaks, flooding and pollution.
-And it is us who’ll end up footing the bill to rectify these problems via our water bills!
+And it is us who’ll end up footing the bill to rectify these problems via our water bills and the expenses for sewer line repair services.

 The Slippery Stats: